dimagi/commcare-hq/corehq/motech/README.md

 Configuring a DHIS2 server is done under *Project Settings* > *DHIS2 Connection Settings*.
 Mapping UCR columns to DHIS2 data types is done under *Project Settings* > *DHIS2 DataSet Maps*

+You can find more details in [the DHIS2 module README](./dhis2/README.md).

 OpenMRS (& Bahmni) Module
 -------------------------